ZDHades/Aimesoft-Test/Question 1/README.txt

 The final method is just used to call all of the previous ones so that the program can be run much easier.

-The directory currently contains a working solution, with each of the 1000 files and the output present.
-If you want to test it for yourself, you can either run it from the command line, or run the q1.py file by opening it from the folder.
+The directory currently contains a working solution file, the test file and this .txt file.
+To see the solution in action, run the q1.py file from the folder menu (not via command line in console or command prompt).
+Doing so will create 1k random .txt files and the output .txt file.
+If the file is run form the command line, all of the files will be created in the parent folder to this one.

 - UNITTEST -